Where can I find personal training advice online?

 No real filter exists regarding the presentation of advice online.
 Folks may try to be helpful by offering up advice, but they might not possess the necessary expertise to answer questions thoroughly and correctly.

-Always take steps to be sure the source of the advice knows what he/she is talking about.
+Always take steps to be sure the source of the advice knows what they are talking about.

 On a social media site, check out the person’s profile.
 Follow any links that reveal background info.
 And double-check the advice itself through other sources to make sure you aren’t steered wrong.